basaran/awmtt-ng/README.md

-  -B|--binary <path>  Specify path to awesome binary (for testing custom awesome builds) -C|--config <path>  Specify configuration file -D|--display <int>  Specify the display to use (e.g. 1) -R|--autoreload     Enable automatic config reloading upon modification .
+  -B|--binary <path>  Specify path to awesome binary (for testing custom awesome builds) -C|--config <path>  Specify configuration file -D|--display <int>  Specify the display to use (e.g. 1) -R|--autoreload     Enable automatic config reloading upon modification.
 Requires entr.
   -N|--notest         Don't use a testfile but your actual rc.lua (i.e. $HOME/.config/awesome/rc.lua)
                       This happens by default if there is no rc.lua.test file.
   -S|--size <size>    Specify the window size